Welcome to Sauganash Community Association

 Sauganash Boundary Map

-Almost 1,500 families make Sauganash theirhome in an area bounded by Devon Avenue to the north, the Edens Expressway to the west, Bryn Mawr Avenue to the south and the Sauganash Trail to the east.
-Downtown is only 15 minutes away on the expressway, and the community is well served by public transportation.
+Almost 1,500 families call Sauganash home, nestled within an area defined by Devon Avenue to the north, the Edens Expressway to the west, Bryn Mawr Avenue to the south, and the Sauganash Trail to the east.
+The downtown area is just a quick 15-minute drive via the expressway, and the community enjoys excellent public transportation options.

 Submit Aircraft Noise Complaints Via 311

-Sauganash residents are encouraged to submit aircraft noise complaints to the Chicago Department of Aviation (CDA) via 311.
+Sauganash residents are encouraged to submit aircraft noise complaints to the Chicago Department of Aviation.

-Official aircraft noise complaints include all complaints submitted via telephone to the O’Hare Noise Hotline 1-800-435-9569 or online via 311.
-Complaints are then forwarded to the Chicago Department of Aviation (CDA) for tracking purposes only and will be included as data in the Airport Noise Management System reports.
+These complaints are subsequently forwarded to the Chicago Department of Aviation (CDA) solely for tracking purposes and will be included in the Airport Noise Management System reports.

 About Our Organization